Renault Megane Sport Tourer estate - Practicality & boot space

 All models have a front centre armrest with storage space beneath, as well as cup-holders built in.
 Each door has a cup-holder, too, and you can just about fit a water bottle in the glovebox.

 While it may not be fighting for the overall spoils of best boot in the business, the Megane Sport Touring aims to provide more luggage space than the hatchback, which offers 384 litres.
-As you’d expect, the Sport Tourer well and truly trounces that with 521 litres in total.
+As you’d expect, the Sport Tourer well and truly trounces that with up to 563 litres in total, for the petrol model.
+This shrinks to 504 litres in the diesel and 447 litres in the E-Tech because of space taken up by mechanical hardware under the rear of the car.

 Its boot is well designed, too.
 It’s easy to access and the load floor is completely flat when the rear seats are folded down which, incidentally, brings overall load space up to a considerable 1,433 litres, and at 2.77 metres, the Megane’s load area is the longest in the class.